alwint3r/reverse-zig-espressif-bootstrap/README.md

 }
 ```

-I compiled the code using `build-obj` command.
+Then I used the `build-obj` command and `-femit-asm` flag to emit an assembly file.

 ```
 $ROOTDIR/out/zig-$TARGET-$MCPU/zig build-obj -femit-asm test.zig -target xtensa-freestanding-none -mcpu=esp32
 ```

-But, that command yielded different kind of error
+It produced the following error instead of object and assembly file.

 ```
 error: LLVM failed to emit bin=test.o.o ir=(none): TargetMachine can't emit an object file